-Social Security Scotland Annual report and accounts 2022/23
+Social Security Scotland Annual report and accounts 2023/24

-- 1. This representation letter is provided in connection with your audit of the annual report and accounts of Social Security Scotland for the year ended 31 March 2023 for the purpose of expressing an opinion as to whether the financial statements give a true and fair view in accordance with the financial reporting framework, and for expressing other opinions on the regularity of income and expenditure, remuneration and staff report, performance report and governance statement. - 2.
-I confirm to the best of my knowledge and belief, and having made such enquiries as I considered necessary, the following representations given to you in connection with your audit of Social Security Scotland's annual report and accounts for the year ended 31 March 2023.
+1. This representation letter is provided in connection with your audit of the annual report and accounts of Social Security Scotland for the year ended 31 March 2024 for the purpose of expressing an opinion as to whether the financial statements give a true and fair view and have been properly prepared, and for expressing other opinions on the regularity of income and expenditure, Remuneration and Staff Report, Performance Report, and Governance Statement.

+2. I confirm to the best of my knowledge and belief, and having made such enquiries as I considered necessary, the following representations given to you in connection with your audit of Social Security Scotland's annual report and accounts for the year ended 31 March 2024.